-It’s just 45 minutes east of Edmonton, but Elk Island is wonderfully wild.
-Spot herds of plains bison, black bears, moose, elk, and a variety of birds at Canada’s biggest fully enclosed park.
-If you’re lucky, you might catch a glimpse of shy lynx or gray wolves, too.
+It's just east of Edmonton, but Elk Island is wonderfully wild.
+Spot herds of plains bison, black bears, moose, elk, and a variety of birds at Canada's biggest fully enclosed park.
+If you're lucky, you might catch a glimpse of shy lynx or gray wolves, too.
 Hike one of 11 varied trails or spend the day lounging on the beach under the big sky.
-In the winter, snowshoe or cross-country ski, then look up in wonder at the swirling chorus of light known as Aurora Borealis.

-A river runs through it — that’s the winding North Saskatchewan River (to be exact!) which originates from the Canadian Rockies’ Columbia Icefield.
-And you could easily spend a week exploring Edmonton’s River Valley, North America’s biggest urban park at nearly 19,000 acres.
+A river runs through it -- that's the winding North Saskatchewan, which originates from the Canadian Rockies' Columbia Icefield.
+And you could easily spend a week exploring Edmonton's River Valley, North America's biggest urban park at nearly 19,000 acres.
 Boat, jet ski, paddle, pan for gold, and fish for goldeye, lake sturgeon, and northern pike.
-Golf or picnic at 20 parks, or hike some 145 kilometres of trails.
-When temperatures drop, take a winter Segway tour through the snowy pathways with River Valley Adventure Co.
+Golf or picnic at 20 parks, or hike some 90 miles of trails.

 3. Dance to folk music at Gallagher Park

-If you’re a fan of exotics, don’t miss the University of Alberta Botanic Gardens, with 10,000 plant species on 240 acres.
-Just 15 minutes outside of Edmonton in Devon, the showcase includes herbs, special collections of iris, lily, and peonies, a Native Peoples and Japanese garden, ecological and wetland reserve, the new Aga Khan garden, plus nature trails spanning 110 acres.
-In December, head to the gardens for Luminaria – a beautiful celebration of the season featuring glittering ice sculptures, candlelit trails and live music.
+If you're a fan of exotics, don't miss the University of Alberta's indoor-outdoor Devonian Botanic Garden, with 10,000 plant species on 240 acres.
+Just 15 minutes outside Edmonton in Devon, the showcase includes herbs, special collections of iris, lily, and peonies, a Native Peoples and Japanese garden, ecological and wetland reserve, plus nature trails spanning 110 acres.

-5. Take a walk at William Hawrelak Park
+5. Take a walk in the park at William Hawrelak Park

-The huge lake with little islands and inviting grassy areas with lots of elbowroom make the 168-acre William Hawrelak Park a favourite for everyone.
-Catch one of several major festivals here (Included the Edmonton Heritage Festival, Silver Skate Festival and Freewill Shakespeare Festival) or just stroll or cycle, play beach volleyball, take out a paddleboat, read a book on a bench, enjoy a leisurely picnic, or skate on the lake in the wintertime.
+The huge lake with little islands and inviting grassy areas with lots of elbowroom make 168-acre William Hawrelak Park a favorite for everyone.
+Catch one of several major festivals here (heritage, Freewill Shakespeare Festival, Symphony Under the Sky) at the Heritage Amphitheatre, or just stroll or cycle, play beach volleyball, take out a paddleboat, read a book on a bench, or enjoy a leisurely picnic.

-Edmonton is a bustling city of nearly one million, so of course there’s plenty to see and do: museums, sporting events, shopping, festivals, and more.
-But we recommend starting with these beautiful parks.
+Edmonton is a modern city of nearly one million, so of course there's plenty to see and do: museums, sporting events, shopping, festivals, boat cruising, rodeos.
+But we recommend starting with these parks.